liferay/liferay-docs/discover/portal/articles/commerce/02-catalog-management/01-creating-products/03-options.markdown

 before they can be used.
 The *Options* portlet displays the options templates that you just selected.
 Click on the *Values* button next to one of the templates.
-In the pop-up that appears, enter the title and priority for the value and hit save.
+In the pop-up that appears, enter the title and priority for the value and hit save (the priority simply sets the order in which the option values will be displayed on the product page--smallest numbers come first).
 Then click the *Add* button and repeat the process for your next value.
 Close the dialog box when all your values have been added.

 Once your values are assigned, the product options are ready to go.
+The next section covers SKUs, or stock-keeping units.